TheNathanSpace/iDeemYouWorthy/README.md

 I'm having trouble with ________, what's going on?
  > Please let me know if you have trouble with anything!
 You can open a [GitHub issue](https://github.com/TheKingElessar/iDeemYouWorthy/issues), or contact me through any [listed method](README.md#contact-information).

+#### Misc. notes:

+> **You cannot track two playlists that have the same name.** I haven't tested it, but it would cause *so many problems*.
+It would have been *very* annoying for me to have built this program with that in mind.
+Why would you even have two playlists with the same name in the first place?

+> If you have local files in your Spotify playlist, they'll be printed to `cache/problematic_tracks.txt`.
+You can figure out what to do with them.

+> If a file's path size is over 260, it will be printed to `cache/problematic_tracks.txt`.
+It cannot be added to iTunes on Windows.

+> In order to speed up the program, the download state is not saved until the end.
+If the program crashes in the middle, then, there will be some problems.
+It'll probably keep crashing.
+Running it again might fix it, but if it doesn't, you'll need to delete the necessary playlist files in the `playlists` folder.
+If that still doesn't fix it, you'll also need to delete `cache/track_master_list.json`.

 ## Contact Information